COVID-19: Response in the United States

 Let's fight coronavirus together—You can help fight this global pandemic and provide lifesaving medical care around the world by donating here.

-As part of its domestic response to the COVID-19 pandemic, International Medical Corps has deployed emergency medical field units and equipment to Martin Luther King, Jr. Community Hospital, Los Angeles County and University of Southern California Medical Center, and Olive View-UCLA Medical Center, to help them better manage triage and patient flow during surges in demand caused by the spread of the novel coronavirus that causes COVID-19.
+As part of its domestic response to the COVID-19 pandemic, International Medical Corps has deployed emergency medical field units and equipment to Martin Luther King, Jr. Community Hospital (MLKCH), Los Angeles County and University of Southern California Medical Center, and Olive View-UCLA Medical Center, to help them better manage triage and patient flow during surges in demand caused by the spread of the novel coronavirus that causes COVID-19.

 In Detroit, International Medical Corps has deployed emergency medical field units, PPE and other medical supplies to Henry Ford Hospital, which has served metro Detroit for more than a century, and Henry Ford West Bloomfield Hospital, which has served western Oakland County for more than a decade.
 The hospitals, both part of the Henry Ford Health System, will use the field units and supplies to improve care for overflow patients who are awaiting discharge.
 In addition, we have deployed volunteer clinical staff to two hospitals in the Detroit Medical Center health system.